Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Introduction

 We devise a tailored training method for OT-EVS inspired by adversarial training \cite{goodfellow_generative_2014, arjovsky_wasserstein_2017, gulrajani_improved_2017}.
 The key idea of the training is to update the tunable observables more frequently than the parameters defining the quantum circuit.
 Since updating the observables requires only classical computation, this can be done without extra quantum measurements.
-We conduct numerical experiments to benchmark our adapted training method and observe their generally better performances than standard adversarial training for the same amount of quantum resources.
-In our experiments, we also observe that moderate shot noise levels generally enhance training performances, indicating practical sample efficiency during training.
-We attribute this phenomenon to a quantum analogue to the regularization induced by artificially injected Gaussian noises in classical GANs \cite{salimans_improved_2016,brock_large_2018,karras_style-based_2021,sonderby_amortised_2016,arjovsky_towards_2022,roth_stabilizing_2017,feng_understanding_2021}.
+We conduct numerical experiments to benchmark our adapted training method and observe its generally better performance than standard adversarial training for the same amount of quantum resources.

-The paper is structured as follows.
-In Section \ref{sec: background}, we give relevant background on EVS, estimation of expectation values, and adversarial training.
-Then, in Section \ref{sec: expressivity and parameterization}, we formally propose OT-EVS and discuss its expressivity and sample efficiency.
-Section \ref{sec:Training} introduces the adapted training algorithm and discusses its sample complexity and shot noise effects.
-Section \ref{sec:Numerical} provides numerical experiments that illustrate the performances of OT-EVS.
-Finally, we close with a discussion in Section \ref{sec:discussion}.